Welcome to today's edition of the Rush 24-7 podcast.

 I don't believe that the Republicans in Congress are going to take that.

-They're gonna say they're gonna vote for a bill or against a bill, whether or not it has Congress shall certify, not the executive branch, because no one trusts the executive branch anymore.
+They're going to say they're going to vote for a bill or against a bill whether or not it has Congress shall certify, not the executive branch, because no one trusts the executive branch anymore.

-I had not heard that line of thinking from anybody that of that this immigration bill will be determined by that.
+I had not heard that line of thinking from anybody, that this immigration bill will be determined by that.

 Who has ultimate authority over border security?